-One of the main interest in genetics research for this species is currently implementing the selection of solid wood traits into the selection schemes in order to improve wood processing and drying.
+One of the main points of interest in genetics research for this species is in the selection of solid wood traits in order to improve wood processing and drying.
 New drying and processing methods offer additional, more rapid solutions for end-product users to mitigate effects of wood shrinkage and internal checking.
 Nevertheless, growth stress effects in wood are a combination of genetics and environmental factors such as silviculture practises (Kubler 1987) that can have a large effect on the development of growth stresses and related wood properties.